This post may contain affiliate links. Please read our disclosure policy.

 How to Serve Chickpea Salad

-• Right out of the Bowl.
+• Right Out of the Bowl.
 The chickpeas make it plenty filling for a light and lovely meal.

 • With Fresh Greens.
-If you wanted to up the veggies even more, you could toss this chickpea salad with fresh greens (arugula is my favorite), then add on a bit of extra dressing to create a green salad.
+If you wanted to up the veggies even more, you could toss this chickpea salad with fresh greens (arugula is my favorite), then add on a bit of extra dressing to create a green lettuce salad.

 • Chickpea Salad with Avocado.
 Add big chunks of fresh avocado and halved cherry tomatoes for additional servings of healthy fats and colorful veggies.
+(If you love this combo, don’t miss my Cucumber Tomato Avocado Salad.)

 A bowl of chickpea salad with feta